Visual Communications Media & Technology-Graphic Design, AAB

 BUSM 1170 - Business Communications

 This course introduces foundational business communication principles and practices.
 Students will learn to analyze different communication situations; to plan and design oral and written communications; to communicate effectively using appropriate formats, styles, and technologies; and to apply critical thinking and problem-solving skills in order to achieve desired communication objectives.
+(TAG# OBU005)

 HUMA 1010 - Introduction to the Humanities